Sodium bicarbonate: Odor control

 It is often claimed that baking soda is an effective odor remover and recommended that an open box be kept in the refrigerator to absorb odor.
 This idea was promoted by the leading U.S. brand of baking soda, Arm & Hammer, in an advertising campaign starting in 1972.
 Though this campaign is considered a classic of marketing, leading within a year to more than half of American refrigerators containing a box of baking soda, there is little evidence that it is effective in this application.
 However, baking soda may be effective in absorbing musty smells in books.

 Education

+A boy and his grandfather preparing a Baking Soda and Vinegar Volcano.

 An educational science experiment known as the "Baking Soda and Vinegar Volcano" uses the acid-base reaction with vinegar acid to mimic a volcanic eruption.
 The rapid production of CO_{2} causes the liquid to foam up and overflow its container.
 Other ingredients such as dish soap and food coloring can be added to enhance the visual effect.
 If this reaction is performed inside of a closed vessel (such as a bottle) with no way for gas to escape, it can cause an explosion if the pressure is high enough.

+End result of a Baking Soda and Vinegar Volcano.